quantavil/obsidian/DSA in Python/Recursion.md

 - If a recursive call starts at most one other, we call this a linear recursion.
 - If a recursive call may start two others, we call this a binary recursion.
 - If a recursive call may start three or more others, this is multiple recursion.

+### Linear Recursion

+If a recursive function is designed so that each invocation of the body makes at most one new recursive call, this is know as **linear recursion.**

+#### Summing the Elements of a Sequence Recursively